This JEP documents a protocol for authentication with Jabber servers and services using the jabber:iq:auth namespace.

 In order to determine which fields are required for authentication with a server, a client SHOULD first send an IQ get to the server.
 A client SHOULD NOT attempt to guess at the required fields, since the nature of the required data is subject to service provisioning.

 <iq type='result' id='auth1'> <query xmlns='jabber:iq:auth'> <username/> <password/> <digest/> <resource/> </query> </iq>

 If the client included a username with the IQ-get but there is no such username, the server SHOULD NOT return an error, but instead SHOULD return the normal authentication fields (this helps to prevent unknown users from discovering which usernames are in use).
-If the server does not support non-SASL authentication (e.g., because it supports only SASL authentication as defined in XMPP Core, it MUST return a <service-unavailable/> error.
+If the server does not support non-SASL authentication (e.g., because it supports only SASL authentication as defined in RFC 3920), it MUST return a <service-unavailable/> error.
 If the client previously attempted SASL authentication but that attempt failed, the server MUST return a <policy-violation/> stream error (see RFC 3920 regarding stream error syntax).

 The foregoing stanza shows that the server supports both plaintext authentication (via the <password/> element) and digest authentication with SHA1-encrypted passwords (via the <digest/> element).